Articles on: Developers

 </div>

-We also have some special labels to insert additional information in your template:
+We also provide special fields you can use to insert additional information into your template:

-To define the layout of the PDF, we structure it as an HTML table, defining rows and columns.
-Here is an extract of a row as an example:
+To define your PDF layout, we structure it as an HTML table with rows and columns.
+Below is an excerpt of a sample row:

 <tr>